How Much Will My Car Insurance Rates Go Up After a Crash?

 That's because the other driver's insurance should pay for any damage or injuries after an accident that wasn't your fault.

 But some companies raise rates slightly, even if you're not at fault.
-Your rates are more likely to go up if you've filed multiple claims over the past few years.
+Your rates are also more likely to go up if you've filed multiple claims over the past few years.
 That's because your insurance company may consider you a risky driver.

-Your rates could also go up if you had a claim-free discount prior to the accident.
+Your rates could go up if you had a claim-free discount prior to the accident.
 This is more likely if you have to make an uninsured or underinsured motorist claim, or a collision claim after a hit-and-run.

 Which companies have the best car insurance after an accident?